albertlauncher/documentation/src/contributing.md

 - Commits are **compliant with the [Conventional Commit specification](https://www.conventionalcommits.org/)**.

 Having a _concise_ `README.md` summarizing features, requirements, limitations, supported platforms and implementation details is recommended.

+### Fixes and Features

+Before putting a lot of effort into a contribution, open an issue and discuss your planned changes.
+This is important, because there is a chance that your changes may be rejected.
+Contributing to existing plugins is straightforward.

+1. Fork the repository.
+1. Work on the fork.
+1. Send a pull request.
+1. Go through the review process.

 ## Maintenance